 5. RE-ROUTED PLUMBING

 Moved the drain hole over to the left about 10 inches so that it would be centered in the new shower.
 Swung the copper faucet water pipes over as well so that the new shower handle would be centered.
+Our tile guy rerouted and added more copper pipe; he then used a small propane torch to weld pipe pieces together.

 6. FRAMED AND TILED